5 steps to a better candidate experience in recruitment

 Related: Frequently asked questions about candidate experience metrics

 3. Get personal.
 Instead of asking candidates for redundant inputs, why not add a question that helps you with screening?
 Try asking for a short writing sample from writers, or a short code sample from programmers.
 Not only will this improve the candidate experience in recruitment, but the hiring manager’s job as well.
-We added this question to a form for one of our own positions to assess English language fluency:

 4. Make it mobile-friendly.
 The numbers are loud and clear on this one.
 Nearly half of all job seekers will abandon a non-mobile application process.
 More than half of all emails are opened on mobile devices.
 And 70% of job seekers discover jobs with mobile job search apps.
 For a speedier mobile application process, try one-click apply buttons, limit your form to seven fields, and time it.
 The process should take no longer than 90 seconds.

 5. Write a nice autoresponse.
 As a job seeker, have you ever wondered whether your application fell into a black hole?
 Not a great feeling.
 Ditch the bureaucratic tone and write a conversational autoresponse that assures candidates that you’ve received their application.
 With a bit of finesse, you may even get more out of autoresponse by using it as one more way to sell your company or ask for referrals.